premail/mjml-signoff/README.md

 | `text-column-padding` | pixels                    | Applies only to the text column                                                                                                                                                                                                                                                                                                                                                                                                                 | `0 10px`      |

-## Use this in your emails
+## Adding this to your emails

-Install via npm:
+In your MJML project directory, install this package via npm:

 ```sh
 npm install mjml-signoff